Cubic polynomials on Lie groups: reduction of the Hamiltonian system: Reduction of the Hamiltonian system

 \subsection{Invariants along the extremal trajectories}

 Integrals of motion of a dynamical system are quantities that are conserved along the flow of that system and can be sometimes associated to symmetries of the system.
-A classical result due to Liouville says that a dynamical system on a phase space of dimension $2N$ is completely integrable if it admits $N$ (almost everywhere) functionally independent first integrals in involution (i.e., their Poisson brackets all vanish).
+A classical result due to Liouville, exposed in \cite{Arnold:1989} by Arnold (which has also contributed to a more complete version of this result), says that a dynamical system on a phase space of dimension $2N$ is completely integrable if it admits $N$ (almost everywhere) functionally independent first integrals in involution (i.e., their Poisson brackets all vanish).
 However, these situations are rather rare.
 In practice, one often deals with Hamiltonian systems which admits a non-abelian group of symmetries or an abelian group of symmetries in number less than the required to have complete integrability.
-If some special conditions are satisfied, the non-abelian set of independent integrals can lead us to the integrability of the system (theorem of Mishchenko-Fomenko).
-But, in most cases one naturally expects to find only a number of independent Poisson commuting invariants less than $N$, which will allow us to partially reduce the original system.
+If some special conditions are satisfied, the non-abelian set of independent integrals can lead us to the integrability of the system, as explained by Fomenko and Mishchenko in \cite{MishFomenk:1978}, authors of the theorem of the non-commutative integrability.
+But, in most cases one naturally expects to find only a number of independent Poisson commuting invariants less than $N$, which can allow us to partially reduce the original system (Poincar\'e-Lyapunov-Liouville-Arnol'd theorem, \cite{Nekhoroshev:1994}).

 The problem we are concerned with in this subsection is the preliminar analysis of the symmetries of the Hamiltonian system $(\mathcal{O}_{\eta}\times\mathfrak{g}\times\mathfrak{g}^*,\bar{\Omega}_{\eta} ,h)$, so that we can study the integrability of the system in a forthcoming work.
-We shall find, by using the classical Lie-Cartan theorem, a maximum number of functionally independent first integrals in involution.
+The problem of reduction of the order of a Hamiltonian system is an old subject of study, with emphasis on several works of Poincar\'e and Cartan, namely the Lie-Cartan theorem (for more details on this subject, see \cite{1988ArnKozNein}).
+We shall find, by using this classical theorem of Lie-Cartan, a maximum number of functionally independent first integrals in involution.

 In the rest of this paper, for the sake of simplicity, we shall use the following notation:

 (recall that the dimension of the coadjoint orbit is always even), where obviously $2m\leq n$.
 So, the dimension of the phase space of our Hamiltonian system shall be